RIS-Assisted Physical Layer Security: Artificial Noise-Driven Optimization and Measurements: Conclusion

 \section{Conclusion}

-In this paper, an AN-driven RIS-assisted PLS scheme is proposed and experimentally validated.
-The RIS is partitioned into two equal segments, where one is utilized to enhance the received CS power at Bob, and the other is used to increase the interference at Eve.
-Two practical RIS optimization methods, namely iterative and DFT-based, are implemented to configure the phase shifts of the RIS antenna elements.
-Additionally, a power allocation strategy is introduced to optimize the transmission power between the CS and the AN signal, enabling adaptability to different secrecy requirements.
-Simulation and experimental results demonstrate that the proposed approach provides notable SC improvements.
-In particular, the iterative method is shown to outperform the DFT-based approach in terms of the SC, although at the cost of increased computational complexity.
-These findings confirm the feasibility of employing the RIS and the AN jointly to enhance PLS in practical wireless communication systems.
-In future work, this study will be extended to secure communications against multiple eavesdroppers by unequally partitioning the RIS between Bob and Eve.
+This paper proposed and experimentally validated an AN-driven RIS-assisted PLS scheme.
+The RIS was divided into two equal segments: one to enhance the received CS power at Bob and the other to increase interference at Eve.
+Two practical RIS optimization methods, iterative and DFT-based, were implemented to configure the RIS phase shifts, along with a power allocation strategy to balance the CS and AN signals under different secrecy requirements.
+Simulation and experimental results showed notable SC improvements, with the iterative method outperforming the DFT-based approach when the number of iterations equals the number of DFT codewords.
+These results confirm the feasibility of jointly using RIS and AN to enhance PLS in practical wireless systems.
+Future work will investigate dynamic RIS partitioning, multiple eavesdroppers and legitimate users, and multi-phase adjustment strategies.